-Counting and checking rituals are performed with the hope of preventing obsessive and fearful thoughts or making them go away.
-Counting can be associated both with the need avoid danger and the obsession for symmetry and evenness.
-Checking rituals often involve an impulse to check items such as door locks, light switches, faucets and stoves.
-These rituals may be geared to preventing an error that could seriously impact another’s well-being.
+Counting and checking are often performed in an effort to address our obsessive and fearful thoughts or to prevent something bad from happening.
+Counting can be associated both with the need to avoid danger and the obsession for symmetry and evenness.
+Checking rituals often involve an impulse to check items such as door locks, light switches, faucets, and stoves.
+These rituals may be geared toward preventing an error that could seriously impact another’s well-being.
 People with checking compulsions are plagued by feelings of irresponsibility and carelessness and constant doubt about whether or not they completed the task.

 Videos: Counting & Checking

 Choose a title below to view related OCD videos